 Winbox vulnerability25th Mar, 2018 | Security

-This post summerises the Winbox server vulnerability in RouterOS, discovered and fixed in RouterOS on April 23, 2018.
+This post summarises the Winbox server vulnerability in RouterOS, discovered and fixed in RouterOS on April 23, 2018.
 Note that although Winbox was used as point of attack, the vulnerabilitty was in RouterOS.
+This issue was later assigned a universal identifier CVE-2018-14847.

 How it works: The vulnerability allowed a special tool to connect to the Winbox port, and request the system user database file.